-Note: We are in active development.
-You can find the latest version of Kurento JavaScript Client at npm and Bower.
+Note: You can find the latest version of Kurento JavaScript Client at npm and Bower.

-6.6 WebRTC One-To-One video call with recording and filtering
+7.6 WebRTC One-To-One video call with recording and filtering

 This is an enhanced version of the the One-To-One application with video recording and Augmented Reality.